Source: Adobe Stock/ epitavi

 Freeport-McMoRan is barred from exporting copper ore from Grasberg in Indonesia.
 To make things worse, the company started started talking about adjusting its mining rates and seems headed for arbitration with the government.

 There will be other temporary suspensions at smaller copper mines such at El Soldado mine in Chile.
 In addition, some major contract negotiations in large mines are due this year.

 What This Means For Metal Buyers

 Copper prices might look expensive compared to what they were just three months ago, however that rally might just be the beginning of a bigger move.
-Sentiment in the industrial metal complex remains quite bullish and current supply issues could turn into large deficits if stoppages and disruptions are prolonged, building the case for new rallies in copper prices.
+Sentiment in the industrial metal complex remains quite bullish and current supply issues “could turn into large deficits if stoppages and disruptions are prolonged,” according to Reuters, building the case for new rallies in copper prices.
 Analysts price forecasts are looking quite conservative.